Jump to ↓

 CCaaS Nextiva Alternatives

-While Nextiva Small Business is geared towards newer and growing teams that don’t need omnichannel contact center capabilities, Nextiva Enterprise streamlines CCaaS, WFM, marketing tools, and CX management into one platform.
+While Nextiva Small Business is geared towards newer and growing teams that don’t need omnichannel contact center capabilities, Nextiva Enterprise combines CCaaS, WFM, marketing tools, and CX management into one platform.

 Below, we compare Nextiva Enterprise to CX and CCaaS competitors including NICE CXone, Genesys Cloud CX, and Five9 Intelligent CX.